-If you would like more information about personal injuries stemming from assault, please contact Virginia personal injury attorney Thomas McWeeny of Koonz, McKenney, Johnson, DePaolis, and Lightfoot L.L.P.
+If you would like more information about personal injuries stemming from assault, please contact Northern Virginia personal injury attorney Thomas McWeeny of Koonz, McKenney, Johnson & DePaolis L.L.P.

 An assault occurs when you are placed in a state of fear of being attacked.
 To be charged with assault, harmful words are not enough; a gesture or the showing of some weapon is necessary.
 Just the physical threat is enough to prove assault.
 Police officers can use force for an arrest or to carry out their duties.
 Outside of these areas, however, they too can be liable for an assault.
 You can avoid an assault by keeping in mind that you cannot touch or show the threat of a weapon toward someone in an argument.